-Dress Professionally.
-When you look professional, you act it....but be sure it is comfortable and you feel good about the way you look.
+- 1. Dress Professionally.
+When you look professional, you act it....but be sure your clothes are comfortable and you feel good about the way you look. - 2.
 Be on Time.
 If you feel rushed or start late, it sets you up to feel frazzled.
-Get a good night's sleep the night before.
+Get a good night's sleep the night before. - 3.
 Be Honest.
 If you do not know an answer, say "I don't know."
 Faculty interviewing you will know the difference.
 If it is a question about you or your wanting to be a pharmacist, have something to say.
 Smile.
-Be cheerful and positive.

-Look People in the Eye.
+Be cheerful and positive. - 4.
+Look people in the eye. - 5.
 Relax.
-This day will be very hectic and by the end, you will feel drained.
+This day will be very hectic and, by the end, you will feel drained.
 You will participate in group problem solving, be interviewed by faculty members, take a cognitive thinking test, and have a session on the technology used for classes and the required hardware and software students must have.
-Remember, we haven't lost anyone yet.
+Remember, we haven't lost anyone yet. - 6.
 Ask Questions.
 This day will also include a tour of our facilities and an opportunity for you to ask questions of students, faculty, and our staff.

-Good Luck!
+Good luck!

-During the Interview...

 You will participate in several different assessments of your abilities.
-You cannot really prepare anything...just be relaxed and do your best on everything you are asked to do.
+You cannot really prepare anything, so just be relaxed and do your best on everything you are asked to do.

-- The interview will start with welcome and general directions for the day.
-It is not an assessment, simply a time to get to know you and for you to get to know the other applicants that will be with you for the day.
-Your performance in other activities during the day will be assessed to determine an overall Interview Score. - You will be asked to complete a creative writing exercise on a topic that you will be given for that day.
-We will be assessing your grammar, spelling, punctuation, and sentence structure.
-Most importantly, we will be looking to see if you develop a logical argument for your points and whether you present a comprehensive analysis.
-You should also come to a conclusion about what you think about the topic.
+The interview will start with a welcome and general directions for the day.
+It is not an assessment, simply a time to get to know you and for you to get to know the other applicants who will be with you for the day.
+Your performance in other activities during the day will be assessed to determine an overall Interview Score.